day8/re-frame-async-flow-fx/README.md

 ## Async Control Flow In re-frame

-This library provides a re-frame effects handler, named `:async-flow`, which wrangles async tasks.
+Herein a re-frame effects handler, named `:async-flow`, which wrangles async tasks.

 It is particularly useful for managing control flow at app boot time.